arohavsm/crud/README.md

    } <br/>
    Upon registration successful, show the user that the registration is successful <br/>

-2. http://localhost:8090/auth/signin - Use this url to login to the application values that has to be posted to this route/end point/url/path are <br/>
+2. http://localhost:8090/auth/signin - Use this url to login to the application <br/>
+  send following kind of data to login to the application <br/>
   { email: "manasa@gmail.com", <br/>
     password: "{your password}" <br/>
   } <br/>